Love at first sight (and listen).

-If its very literal name isn’t enough of a clue, it’s the next-gen Boom, which brings new internals, a tweaked exterior and a range of new colours.
-UE claims the speaker goes 25 per cent louder than the original Boom and has an improved wireless range of up to 30 metres too.
+If its very literal name isn’t enough of a clue, it’s the updated version of the first Boom, which brings new internals, a tweaked exterior and a range of new colours.
+Ultimate Ears claims the speaker goes 25 per cent louder than the original Boom and has an improved wireless range of up to 30 metres.

-But, like a good movie sequel, the Boom 2 has a lot of the charm of the original too.
+But, like a good movie sequel, the Boom 2 has a lot of the charm of the original, too.
 Bluetooth (with one-touch NFC compatibility) takes care of wireless connectivity, although a 3.5mm input – alongside a microUSB charging port on the bottom of the speaker, now covered by flaps – provides an alternative for hardwiring your smartphone or tablet.
+It's something worth keeping in mind as the Boom 3 does away with the 3.5mm input.

 There’s still a claimed 15-hour battery life (from a 2.5 hour charge), a built-in mic to allow it to be used as a speakerphone, 360-degree sound, and a waterproof (to IPX 7 standards), rugged exterior.